BenjaminShinar/udemy_dotNET_design_patterns/README.md

 we change the performance by substituting a single component. we can use dependency injection, use generic arguments and template, or simple pass the object in the constructor.

-we see the strategy pattern a lot in equality and comparisons algorithms. a class can have default comparison policy (*IComparable/<T/>,IComparable*) or provide a custom policy for the
+we see the strategy pattern a lot in equality and comparisons algorithms. a class can have default comparison policy (*IComparable/<T/>,IComparable*) or provide a custom policy for the current sort request with a specific policy (lambda, linq, comparator object);

 </details>